steveknipmeyer/ModelRelief/ProjectNotes/Procedures.md

         [X] Camera.json (placeholder, values not important)
         [X] MeshTransform.json (placeholder, values not important)

-    Copy an existing mesh file to create a placeholder in Test\Data\Users\meshes.
+    Copy an existing mesh file to create a placeholder in Test/Data/Users/meshes.

     In ModelRelief, open the new model and generate a relief.
-    Add the generated Mesh, DepthBuffer and NormalMap from the store folder to ModelRelief\Test.
+    Add the generated Mesh, DepthBuffer and NormalMap from the store folder to ModelRelief/Test.
-    Update the Solver\Test JSON files using MRUpdateSeedData.
+    Update the Solver/Test JSON files using MRUpdateSeedData.